openstack-archive/fuel-library/docs/pages/installation-instructions/0040-installing-configuring-puppet-master.rst

 can be booted from the Mirantis ISO, downloaded from http://fuel.mirantis.com/your-downloads/ .

-This ISO can be used to create fuel-pm on a physical or virtual machine based on CentOS6.4x86_64minimal.iso.
+This ISO can be used to create fuel-pm on a physical or virtual machine based on CentOS 6.4.
 If for some reason you can't use this ISO, follow the instructions in :ref:`Creating the Puppet master <Create-PM>` to create your own fuel-pm, then skip ahead to :ref:`Configuring fuel-pm <Configuring-Fuel-PM>`.